PatrickKyei/exception/_posts/2023-12-20-do-you-make-these-happiness-mistakes-how-to-stay-ambitious-and-content.md

 > Happiness is found when you stop comparing yourself to other people.

-Due to our varied life experiences, everyone has a unique perspective on the world.
+Due to our varied life experiences, everyone has a unique perspective of the world.

 Each of us derives meaning and value from different things.

 As a result, we all experience happiness and express it in different ways.